When the sled prosthesis fails: Everything about switching to a total knee replacement

 A sled prosthesis initially allows for a high degree of mobility and functionality, but problems can arise over the years.
 There are clear signs that the prosthesis is no longer performing its task optimally.

-• Increasing pain: If pain occurs that persists even at rest or during light activities, this is a warning sign.
-Particularly stressful are dull, persistent pain in the knee or stabbing pain when stressed.
+• Increasing Pain: If pain occurs that also exists at rest or during light activities, this is a warning signal.
+Particularly burdensome are dull, persistent knee pain or sharp pain during load.

-• Limitations in everyday life: Affected individuals often report difficulties when walking, climbing stairs, or performing other everyday movements.
+• Limitations in everyday life: Patients often report difficulties when walking, climbing stairs, or other everyday movements.
 Swelling in the knee can also indicate a malfunction.

-• Knee instability: A feeling as if the knee is giving way or is wobbly indicates mechanical problems with the prosthesis.
-This is often associated with reduced confidence in the stability of the leg.
+• Knee instability: A feeling as if the knee "give way" or wobbly, indicates mechanical problems of the prosthesis.
+This is often with reduced confidence in the stability of the leg.

-• Radiological Changes: Imaging techniques like X-ray or MRI often show early signs of loosening, wear, or misalignment of the prosthesis.
+• Radiological changes: Imaging methods such as Röntgen or MRI often show early signs of loosening, wear, or a mispositioning of the prosthesis.

 Early medical clarification of these symptoms can prevent the complaints from worsening and a more comprehensive revision from becoming necessary.